Gianlush/Workspace_Ethical_Hacking/utils/windows-notes.md

 The goal is to search for users that are configured with a SPN, so this means that they act kind of as as Service for which we can requests a TGS to Kerberos, which will be encrypted with the user secret shared key (usually shorted than an actual service/machine password) so then try to crack it:
 - `impacket-GetUserSPNs {domain}/{user}:{password} {-request} {-userfile users.txt}`

+## TargetedKerberoasting (GenericWrite)

+can happen when you have some sort of privilege that lets you set a SPN for a specific user so that they become vulnerable to classic Kerberoasting
+- `targetedKerberoast.py -v -d 'domain.local' -u 'controlledUser' -p 'ItsPassword' --request-user 'target-user'`

 ## Kerberos Certificate Misconfiguration exploit

 Weak ACLs refer to access control entries (ACEs) that grant excessive permissions to unauthorized users or groups. hese permissions allow attackers to modify the template’s properties or even the ACL itself, potentially leading to domain escalation.